 Heading into the formal living room is a new addition.
 A large oversize botanical bird print, her silver pheasants, and a pair pf vintage pewter tall candlesticks adorn the fireplace mantel.
 On a side table, a porcelain Lladros bird rest in a nest of craft paper straw in a wicker basket.

 In the corner near the front foyer a simple three-tier topiary and ceramic love birds sit on top of a small accent chest under a pair of original Paris framed watercolors.
 The fall decor stays out till mid November.
 By that time the leaves have fallen and there’s morning frost on the grass and the arrival of snow is just a matter of time.

 Thank you so much for taking the time to visit my most recent Fall home decor additions.
+Decorating for Fall is my favorite!
 I hope you have found inspiration and helpful tips to creating your ideal Autumn home.
 There’s so much more to see so please head on over to my dear friend Laila’s Design by Laila California home.
 Laila has recanted gutted and renovated a new home and she’s finally ready to show us her impeccable style.
 Here’s todays line up so don’t miss this great group of bloggers and feel free to leave us all a comment or question.

 The Fabulous Fall Bloggers